Getting started with PieSync

 In this example, rule 1 dictates that for every contact that PieSync finds in Google Contacts, PieSync will update or create one in ActiveCampaign in case it didn't exist already there.
 Rule 2 completes this 2 way sync: for each contact that exists in ActiveCampaign, a counterpart will be updated or created in Google Contacts.
 For instance, if you don't need all of your ActiveCampaign contacts into Google Contacts, simply remove this rule!

 If you need a simple all-to-all sync, this is all you need to setup (ie. don't change anything to the default setup).
-Micro & Small plans are limited to two of these rules, but the Medium plan and onward allow for more.
+Starter plans are limited to two of these rules, but the Pro plan and onward allow for more.
 Why would you need more than 2 rules?
 Read on!

 3.2) Adding conditions & actions

 Your contacts don't behave the same way across apps:

 - In your marketing tool, customers are recipients that move across distribution lists and change subscriber status

 - in your invoicing tool, they have carefully kept address & contact information